ucuapps/modelicagym/docs/fmu_integration_tutorial.md

 ```

 Note: in `examples/cart_pole_env.py` file you will find ``DymolaCSCartPoleEnv`` and ``JModelicaCSCartPoleEnv``.
-These are wrappers and as it was explained above, these is caused only by toolbox testing particularities.
+These are wrappers and as it was explained above, these is caused by toolbox testing particularities.
-Don't reproduce such a hierarchy without strong justification.

 ## Thank you for reading this to the end.
 If you reached this point, you are ready to use custom environments, simulated with FMU's.